andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 t           - open in new tab
-p           - preview in split leader P    - preview in float-win
+p           - preview in split leader P    - preview in float-win leader of   - open file under cursor in float-win
 :e %mynewfile - this creates a new buffer in the current Dirvish folder! g?          - show help
 ### Filepaths Urls